 Running effective arts organizations and supporting Canada’s thriving arts ecosystem relies on government interaction.
 Whether through applying for public funding, changing restrictive barriers, or proposing new solutions for cultural policy.
 After completing this micro-credential, participants will gain a comprehensive understanding on how government policies are organized, decided, who’s-who in government, and how to get things done.
 Participants will develop a strategy with tangible actions to implement government relations with confidence, becoming a trusted ally with the government and ultimately supporting the long-term sustainability of their organization and sector.

-Upon the successful completion of this micro-credential, students will have gained skills to:
+Upon successful completion of this micro-credential, students will learn:

-- Engage with the full system of Canadian cultural policy, procedure, and political dynamics that affect your work
+- To engage with the full system of Canadian cultural policy, procedure, and political dynamics that affect your work,

-- Discern the difference and alignment between advocacy for your specific organization, vs. advocacy for the broader sector
+- The difference and alignment between advocacy for your specific organization, vs. advocacy for the broader sector,

-- Know the advocacy (lobbying) rules and best practices for non-profits and charities
+- The advocacy (lobbying) rules and best practices for non-profits and charities,

-- Develop a strategic government relations project plan and implement it without burning out
+- To develop a strategic government relations project plan and implement it without burning out,

-- Create effective, genuine advocacy messaging that will resonate with government
+- To create effective, genuine advocacy messaging that will resonate with government,

-- Build a contact list, access and grow your government network
+- To build a contact list, access and grow your government network.

 - Students must maintain a minimum of 80% class attendance per course